California seeks smooth adoption of cap-and-trade

 "The idea is to make the implementation as seamless and as simple as possible," said Nichols, who favors a less abrasive approach than auctioning all credits.
 "That is not a very feasible option, at least for the beginning of the program," she said.
 "Generally my preference would be to do something that increases over time."

-California may also have to contend with a new federal plan, if Massachusetts Sen. John Kerry and his allies in Congress are successful with a plan they see as a compromise with previous, more ambitious efforts.
+California may also have to contend with a new federal plan, if Massachusetts Sen. John Kerry and his allies in Congress are successful with a climate bill they see as a compromise with previous, more ambitious efforts.

 "The programs can absolutely blend together," Nichols said.
-California Governor Arnold Schwarzenegger, a strong proponent of the state's global warming law, had discussed plans with Kerry, who was supportive of the state's right to run its program in parallel with a federal program, she said.
+California Governor Arnold Schwarzenegger, a strong proponent of the state's global warming law and an advocate of an emissions cap in California, had discussed plans with Kerry, who was supportive of the state's right to run its program in parallel with a federal program, she said.

-Other federal proposals could clash with state plans.
+Other federal proposals could clash with state plans, leaving California's climate progress threatened in the near term.

 California had been considering including transportation fuels in its first round of cap-and-trade in 2012, which may not fit into the plan being formulated by Democrat Kerry, Republican Senator Lindsey Graham and independent Senator Joseph Lieberman.